Level 2.5 large deviations and uncertainty relations for non-Markov self-interacting dynamics

 viz.\ the fraction of time that the current realisation of the process has spent in each configuration in $\S$, and the \textit{empirical flux} \cite{touchette2009the-large,bertini2012large}

 viz.\ the number of jumps per unit time for every $(x,y) \in \E$.

-We assume that $Q(A_t)$ is positively recurrent, and therefore irreducible over $\S$, for all $t \in \mathbb{R}_+$ and $A_t: \mathbb{R}_+ \rightarrow \mathbb{R}$ (generalisation to vector valued $A_t$ is straightforward).
-We further assume the existence of a stationary state, which, unlike in Markov processes for the same assumptions, need not be unique.
-This implies that the empirical measure and flux converge in the long-time limit to their typical values.
+We assume that $Q(A_t)$ is irreducible, and therefore positively recurrent over $\S$, for all $t \in \mathbb{R}_+$ and $A_t: \mathbb{R}_+ \rightarrow \mathbb{R}$ (generalisation to vector valued $A_t$ is straightforward).
+We further assume the existence of at least one stationary state, which, unlike in Markov processes for the same assumptions, need not be unique.
+This implies that the empirical measure and flux converge in the long-time limit to typical values which are not necessarily unique.

 For a Markov process with fixed generator $Q$, the stationary state $\pi$ obeys $\pi Q = 0$, and the empiricals converge to $\pi$ and $\pi \circ Q$ \cite{touchette2009the-large,bertini2012large}.
 In the SIJP case one needs the long-time limit of the observable,